coder/coder/docs/user-guides/workspace-scheduling.md

 #### Basing solely on inactivity

-If you'd like to ignore the TTL from autostop and have your workspace solely funciton on inactivity, you can **set your autostop equal to inactivity timeout**.
+If you'd like to ignore the TTL from autostop and have your workspace solely function on inactivity, you can **set your autostop equal to inactivity timeout**.

 Let's say that both are set to 5 hours.
-When either your workspace autostarts or you sign in, you will have confidence that the only conidition for shutdown is 5 hours of inactivity.
+When either your workspace autostarts or you sign in, you will have confidence that the only condition for shutdown is 5 hours of inactivity.

 ## Dormancy (enterprise)